World Ventures is the MLM where network marketing meets vacation memberships.

-Needless to say, I was intrigued, and I knew I had to further investigate.
+Needless to say, I was intrigued, and I knew I had to investigate further.

-Buzz-wise, they’ve had their ups and downs in 2014, but that’s pretty normal:
+Buzz-wise, World Ventures has had their ups and downs over the years, but that’s pretty normal, especially for MLM companies.

 This is a real company that closely follows its mission to not only better the lives of its own family of representatives, but also to help communities around the world.

-In evidence of this, the company fulfills its corporate social responsibility via their VolunTourism program.
+In evidence of this, the company fulfills its corporate social responsibility via its VolunTourism program.
 VolunTourism is a group vacation which involves giving back to the community in some way.
 Travelers get many of the same DreamTrips travel perks while also impacting the lives of people around the world.

-World Ventures founders Wayne Nugent and Mike Azcue were successful businessmen before they started this company, both having worked in other sales and MLM organizations.
+World Ventures founders Wayne Nugent and Mike Azcue were successful businessmen and long-time friends before they started this company, both having worked in other sales and MLM organizations.
 But both of them wanted to be part of something they felt passionate about… travel.
-As is often the case:

-What reps are selling is club membership where the benefit is discounted travel packages and access to a great travel booking engine.
+World Ventures reps are selling a club membership called DreamTrips where the benefit is discounted travel packages and access to a great travel booking engine.